Spatial Qubit Entanglement Witness for Quantum Natured Gravity: Introduction

 The original proposal exploits spin-embedded masses\cite{bose2017spin}.
-Stern-Gerlach interferometers (SGIs) are used to prepare the spatial superpositions depend on embedded spins so that the motional and spin degree of freedom is entangled.
+This methodology was adopted because there was no \emph{known} mechanism for implementing a beam splitter for nano-crystal masses, so that a Mach--Zehnder interferometer cannot be implemented.
+Stern--Gerlach interferometers (SGIs) are used to prepare the spatial superpositions which depend on embedded spins so that the motional and spin degrees of freedom are entangled.
 The test masses then freely evolve subject to gravitational interaction.
-At the end of the proposed protocol, the Stern-Gerlach apparatus is exploited again to bring the superposition components back to the center.
-Spin correlations between the test masses then evidence the entanglement generated through the gravitational interaction during propagation.
-Alternatively, it has also been proposed to witness the gravitational entanglement growth between two initial delocalized gaussian states by position and momentum correlations \cite{qvarfort2020mesoscopic, krisnanda2020observable, weiss2021large} (see also \cite{biswas2022gravitational,carney2022newton,aimet2022gravity} for similar entanglement via gravity between light and matter or between optical fields).
-However, a two-qubit witness for entanglement is applicable to a situation where masses are brought as close to each other as their delocalization (spatial superposition scale), so that the entanglement itself has a faster growth rate ($\sim 1$ Hz) even for smaller (micron sized) masses.
+At the end of the proposed protocol, the Stern--Gerlach apparatus is exploited again to bring the superposition components back to the center.
+Spin correlations between the test masses then evidence the entanglement generated through gravitational interaction during propagation.
+Alternatively, it has also been proposed to witness the gravitational entanglement growth between two initially delocalized Gaussian states by position and momentum correlations \cite{qvarfort2020mesoscopic, krisnanda2020observable, weiss2021large}.
+However, the Gaussian approximation necessitates that the masses be kept much farther than their wavepacket delocalizations.
+In contrast, a two-qubit witness for entanglement is applicable in regimes where the masses are brought as close to each other as their delocalization (spatial superposition scale), so that the entanglement itself has a reasonably fast growth rate ($\sim 1$ Hz) even for smaller (micron-sized) masses.